-Put 1 tablespoon of oil in a 10-inch cast iron skillet and put it in the oven.
+Put 1 tablespoon oil in a 10-inch cast-iron skillet and put it in the oven.
 Heat the oven to 425 F.

-In a large bowl, whisk the eggs with the remaining 1/4 cup of oil, the buttermilk, cream-style corn, minced onion, and minced jalapeño peppers.
+In a large bowl, whisk the eggs with 1/4 cup oil, the buttermilk, cream-style corn, minced onion, and minced jalapeño peppers.

 In another bowl, combine the cornmeal, flour, salt, baking powder, soda, and cheese.
 Blend well.

 Carefully take the hot skillet out of the oven and set it on a metal rack.

 Combine the egg and buttermilk mixture and the dry mixture.
 Stir just until blended.
 Pour into the hot pan.

 Return the pan to the oven and bake the cornbread for about 20 to 25 minutes, until browned and crisp around the edges.

 - A cast-iron skillet will make the best crust, but a 9-inch baking pan can be substituted.